-When I first began teaching, I promised myself that if the day came that I didn’t love teaching anymore I would leave the profession.
+When I first became a teacher, I promised myself that if the day came that I didn’t love teaching anymore I would leave the profession.
 And, I have done that at various parts of my life.
 It turned out that my idealism only carried me so far.

 Balance isn’t always a word associated with either teaching or owning a business.
 In both professions, we tend to pour our whole hearts into every idea, project, & client.

 And, becoming a teacher entrepreneur?
 It brings a whole new level of juggling to the mix.

 “The Unfinished Lesson" is my guide to all those skills that take teaching & running a business from overwhelming to fulfilling.
 One of the main things I have learnt as a teacher & studio owner is that we never stop learning.
 In order to give the best of ourselves to our students, we need to embrace & try out the great new ideas that are coming up in the world of education.
 As studio owners, we need to constantly look for tools that make our lives easier & let us focus on the fun part … teaching!

 I’ll help you use creative strategies & smart tech